learning-software-engineering/learning-software-engineering.github.io/Topics/System_Design/Security/Secure_Boot_RSA.md

 3. The result is M = 88 which is the original message we sent!

-##### This is just a simple explanation of the math behind RSA, and in reality much larger numbers are used to guarantee that the private key cannot be derived from the public key
+##### This is just a simple explanation of the math behind RSA, and in reality much larger numbers like 2048, and 4096-bit numbers are often used to guarantee that the private key cannot be derived from the public key

 ## RSA Usage